Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth

 \textbf{Theorem 2}. \textit{Let $f=\left(f(1), f(2), \dots, f(n)\right)$ be the real volume vector of a stream that is stored in the sketch, where $f(i)$ denotes the volume of $i$-th distinct item.
-Consider $T_0$ as the locations of the $s$ largest volume of $f$, and $T_0^c$ as the complement of $T_0$.
+Consider $T_0$ as the locations of the $s$ largest volume of $f$.
 Assume that the reported volume vector $f^*$ is the optimal solution that minimizes the first two objective in Eqn.~3.
 Then the worst-case frequency estimation error is bounded by}

 \textit{Proof.} Given $f=f^*+l$, we start by dividing the residual vector $l$: let $T_1$ denote the locations of the largest $s$ value in $l_{T_0^c}$, $T_2$ denote the locations of the next largest $s$ value in $l_{T_0^c}$, and so on.
 By this definition, we can obtain ${\left\| {{l_{{T_j}}}} \right\|_2} = \sqrt {\sum\limits_{i} {l_{{T_j}}^2\left( i \right)} } \le \sqrt {s{{\mathop {\max }\limits_{i} }^2}\left( {\left| {{l_{{T_j}}}\left( i \right)} \right|} \right)} \le \frac{1}{{\sqrt s }}\sum\limits_{i} {\left| {{l_{{T_{j - 1}}}}\left( i \right)} \right|} = \frac{1}{{\sqrt s }}\left\| {{l_{{T_{j - 1}}}}} \right\|_1$.
 This holds for $j \ge 2$, which derives the following useful inequality: